Stable homotopy groups of spheres: From dimension 0 to 90: The Adams differential

 \begin{proof} In the Adams spectral sequence for $C\tau$, there is an $\eta$ extension from $h_2 h_5$ to $\ol{h_1^2 d_1}$.
 The element $\ol{h_1^2 d_1}$ maps to $h_1^2 d_1$ under projection from $C\tau$ to the top cell, so $h_2 h_5$ must also map non-trivially under projection from $C\tau$ to the top cell.
 The only possibility is that $h_2 h_5$ maps to $h_1 d_1$.
 Therefore, $\tau h_1 d_1$ must be hit by a differential.
 This establishes the first differential.

 The proof for the second differential is identical, using that there is an $\eta$ extension from $P h_2 h_6$ to $\ol{h_1^2 h_4 Q_2}$ in the Adams spectral sequence for $C\tau$. \end{proof}

-\begin{lemma} $d_3(\tau^2 \D_1 h_1^2) = \tau M c_0$. \end{lemma}
+\begin{lemma} \revdeg{54, 6, 28} $d_3(\tau^2 \D_1 h_1^2) = \tau M c_0$. \end{lemma}

 \begin{proof} The element $M P$ maps to zero under inclusion of the bottom cell into $C \tau$.
-Therefore, $M P$ is either hit by a differential, or it is the target of a hidden $\tau$ extension.
-There are no possible differentials, so there must be a hidden $\tau$ extension.
-The only possibility is that $\tau M c_0$ is zero in the $E_\infty$-page, and that there is a hidden $\tau$ extension from $M c_0$ to $M P$. \end{proof}
+Therefore, $M P$ is either hit by a differential, or it is the target of a hidden $\tau$ extension. \revv{If it is the target of a hidden $\tau$ extension}, then the only possibility is that $\tau M c_0$ is zero in the $E_\infty$-page, and that there is a hidden $\tau$ extension from $M c_0$ to $M P$.